The Ultimate Music Festival Packing List: 20 Items You Need to Pack for Camping

 3) Portable speaker

 Sure, there will be music sound systems everywhere, but what about when you’re getting ready or back at the tent when all the music has finished.
 You will want to keep the party going, and a portable speaker will help you do that.
+But, on behalf of all campers everywhere, please don’t be one of those people that blasts terrorcore all through the night!
+Sleep is important too.

-4) A roll of duct tape.
+4) A Roll of Duct Tape.

 5) Medicines/First Aid Kit